Friday, 30 December 2022

 The Gough-O’Connors

-Jasper Gough: Orla and Erma’s father.
+Jasper Gough: Orla and Erma’s chauvinist of a father.

 Erma Gough O’Connor: Tralee born Erma is Colin’s childhood friend and wife, whose chauvinistic parents left her behind in Kenya, so she had to ride on a boat into what would become modern day Uganda.